-IRVING, Texas — Retail gasoline prices across Texas have dropped by a dime, settling this week at $2.50 per gallon.
+IRVING, Texas — Retail gasoline prices across Texas continue to tumble, settling this week at $1.87 per gallon.

 AAA Texas on Thursday reported the average price at the pump fell 8 cents from last week.
 The price per gallon is now $1.24 less than a year ago.

 Of the metro regions in Texas, drivers in Corpus Christi are paying the most at $1.95 per gallon while motorists in Amarillo and Fort Worth are paying the least at $1.79.

 Gas prices are at their lowest levels since May 2009.